vultr/terraform-provider-vultr/website/docs/d/database.html.markdown

 * `database_engine_version` - The database engine version of the managed database.
 * `vpc_id` - The ID of the VPC Network attached to the Managed Database.
 * `dbname` - The managed database's default logical database.
-* `ferretdb_credentials` - An associated list of FerretDB connection credentials (FerretDB + PostgreSQL engine types only).
 * `host` - The hostname assigned to the managed database.
 * `public_host` - The public hostname assigned to the managed database (VPC-attached only).
 * `port` - The connection port for the managed database.